Deep Vein Thrombosis

 Deep Vein Thrombosis or DVT is a blood clot in a vein.
 It is most common in the calf muscle area, particularly following surgery and long-haul flights.
-It is very important this is not missed or confused with a calf strain as serious injury or death could result if wrongly treated.
+It is very important this is not misdiagnosed as a calf strain.

-Deep Vein Thrombosis symptoms include constant pain usually in the calf muscle at the back of the leg.
+Deep Vein Thrombosis symptoms consist of a constant pain usually in the calf muscle at the back of the leg.
 Tenderness may be felt at a point deep in the muscle.
-There may be swelling at the back of the leg and the skin temperature may seem hot to touch and sometimes a red area is visible.
+There may be swelling at the back of the leg and the skin temperature may seem hot to touch.
+Sometimes a red area is visible on the skin.
+Pain may be reproduced when passively stretching the calf muscle.

 Deep Vein Thrombosis is a blood clot in a vein.
 It is most common in the calf muscle area, particularly following surgery and long-haul flights where the patient has been sitting still for long periods along with a change in air pressure.